kirso/KirillSo.com/src/content/post/notes-on-how-to-do-great-work/index.md

 2. You have to have a deep interest in it
 3. It offers scope to do great work

-The only way to figure out what you are good at is to **do it**.
-Reflections, journaling, and talking to others will not grant precise results.
+The only way to figure out what you are good at is to **DO IT**.
+Reflections, journals, and talking to others will not grant precise results.

 It’s okay to be wrong, trying many things will provide insight into different fields and connections.